cnclabs/codes.mq.mp/README.md

 ### Example

-To use the MMLF pipeline:
+To implement the MMLF pipeline:

 ```bash
 # Generate queries with the first generation stage